sau412/arikado_gridcoin_pool/README.md

 4) Query error: SELECT `uid`,`name` FROM `boincmgr_projects` WHERE `status` IN ('enabled') AND `uid` NOT IN ( SELECT bap.`project_uid` FROM `boincmgr_hosts` h LEFT JOIN `boincmgr_attach_projects` bap ON bap.`host_uid`=h.`uid` WHERE `host_uid`='116' AND bap.detach=0 ) ORDER BY `name` ASC
 5) Admin check rewards from '2018-05-27 07:16:21' to '2018-05-30 15:48:12' reward '10.0000'

+# Debug interfaces
+You can set $debug_mode=TRUE in settings.php, and XML between users and XML between projects will be written to table boincmgr_xml.

 # How rewarding works
 In gridcoin you receive rewards for BOINC projects when your coins stake.
 You need about 2000 gridcoins to stake at least once a 6 months (payout horizont).
 So, if you haven't much coins, you can use one of pools to receive rewards.
 Each whitelisted project rewarded equally, as I know.
 Rewards distributed between members of Gridcoin team in BOINC in accordance with contribution.
 When reward received (and admin clicks 'send rewards' button), rewards distributed between all projects using pool proportion (see Pool stats page).
 Each project reward distributed between contributors in accordance with contribution.

 # Billing
-Billing works in manual mode.
+1) Billing works in automatic mode.
 After billing rewards send automatically.
-1) First billing: when pools wallet stakes, write pool start date, current stake date and rewards, click "send rewards"
-2) Other billings: when pools wallet stakes, write current stake date (previous stake date is autom-filled) and rewards, click "send rewards"
+2) If you want, you can distribute coins with "billing" interface.
+Fill start and stop dates to calculate contribution, reward amount and click "send rewards".

 # To do
 * Pool info editor